unrelentingfox/google-machine-learning-notes/README.md

 **Emperical Risk Minimization** - In supervised learning, a machine learning algorithm builds a model by examining many examples and attempting to find a model that minimizes loss; this process is called empirical risk minimization.

 ## Reducing Loss
+### Gradient Decent
-**Gradient Decent** - and algorithm used to find a local minimum for loss.
+Is an algorithm used to find a local minimum for loss.
 * **Stochastic** - one example at a time
 * **Mini-Batch** - Use small batches and Loss & gradients are averaged over the batch.